Kenz2002xt/Capstone-Project/README.md

   Each day consists of exploration, character interaction, receiving a request from Don, and selecting an item to sacrifice.

 - **Sacrifice System:**
   Players choose from discovered items to give up at the end of each day.
-Each item belongs to one of three categories: **Home, Family, or Self**, and sacrificing them reduces that category.
+Each item belongs to one of three categories: Home, Family, or Self, and sacrificing them reduces that category.

 - **Category System:**
-  The game tracks three core values—Home, Family, and Self—which represent the player’s stability.
+  The game tracks three core values (Home, Family, and Self) which represent the player’s stability.
 These values decrease over time based on player decisions and events.

 - **Dynamic Events:**
   Daily events introduce unpredictability by removing items, providing bonuses, or creating additional pressure on the player’s decisions.